Easton Capital

 Venture Round in 2012

-Achronix Semiconductor Corp. is a privately held fabless company based in Santa Clara, California, specializing in high-density and high-performance application-targeted field programmable gate arrays (FPGAs).
-Its flagship product line, Speedster22i, is built on Intel's advanced 22nm process technology and incorporates fully integrated hard IP protocol functions, making it suitable for communications applications.
-Achronix also offers Speedcore eFPGA IP for integration into customers' system-on-chip designs, as well as a comprehensive design tool suite known as the Achronix CAD Environment (ACE), which supports industry-standard synthesis tools.
-The company's products cater to various markets, including networking, optical/telecom, high-performance computing, test and measurement, and military and security sectors.
-Achronix sells its products through distributors across North America, Europe, Israel, China, and Russia.
-Founded in 2004, Achronix has research and development facilities in both Santa Clara and Bangalore, India.
+Achronix Semiconductor Corp. is a privately held fabless semiconductor company based in Santa Clara, California, specializing in the development of high-density and high-performance application-targeted field programmable gate arrays (FPGAs).
+Its flagship product line, Speedster22i, utilizes Intel's advanced 22nm process technology and integrates hard IP protocol functions tailored for communications applications.
+Achronix also provides Speedcore eFPGA IP for integration into customers' system-on-chips (SoCs) aimed at compute and network acceleration.
+The company offers a robust design-tool suite known as the Achronix CAD Environment (ACE), which supports industry-standard synthesis tools.
+Achronix serves a variety of markets, including networking, optical/telecom, high-performance computing, test and measurement, and military and security.
+Founded in 2004, Achronix distributes its products through a network that spans North America, Europe, Israel, China, and Russia, with additional research and development facilities located in Bangalore, India.

 Promedior